An overview of our city’s bylaws—what they are, how they’re created and how they’re enforced

 How bylaws are created and maintained

 The provincial legislations—Community Charter and Local Government Act—specify which bylaws a municipality can create.
 City Council establishes bylaws according to the city’s needs to regulate, prohibit or impose requirements.
-Burnaby’s bylaws are maintained by the City Clerk’s office.
+Burnaby’s bylaws are maintained by the Legislative Services Department.

 Common bylaw violations